spack/spack/lib/spack/docs/environments.rst

       [myenv]$ spack install & spack install & spack install & spack install

-   Another option is to generate a ``Makefile`` and run ``make -j<N>`` to control the number of parallel spack install processes.
+   Another option is to generate a ``Makefile`` and run ``make -j<N>`` to control the number of parallel install processes.
 See :ref:`env-generate-makefile` for details.